 You have an hour to take the test.
 It is administered by computer, under supervision.
 The questions are all multiple choice.
 Students may use pencil and paper for scratch work, but may not use calculators of any kind.
 When the student completes the exam, the exam score will appear on the computer screen.
 For a charge of $17.50 (as of June 2014), you can take the test online with a remote proctor observing you via webcam.
 To use this option, visit ProctorU.com and register for an account, then schedule a time with ProctorU to take the Calculus Placement Test for Binghamton University.

-Each test has 33 questions.
-Each correct answer on the test counts as one point, and the passing grade is currently 26 for Math 224, 23 for Math 223, and 24 for Math 220.
+The test has 33 questions.
+Each correct answer on the test counts as one point.
+The passing grade is currently 26 for Math 220 and Math 224, and 23 for Math 223.

 For all three courses, an adequate score on a Placement Test is an absolute requirement.
 You may register for a course before passing a Placement Test, but, at the end of the first week of classes, all students who have not fulfilled the Placement Test requirement will be disenrolled.
 In that case you are encouraged to take our Precalculus course (Math 108) to improve your background in algebra and trigonometry.
 Students who do so have a much better chance of success in Math 220, Math 223, or Math 224.